Best Cheap Phones Under $200 (2026)

 Important Caveats

-- Prices are US retail (unlocked) as of March 2026.
-Carrier promotions, trade-ins, and regional pricing can change costs significantly.
+- Prices are live US Amazon retail (unlocked) as of June 2026.
+Carrier promotions, trade-ins, and regional pricing can change costs significantly, and unlocked prices on this tier are volatile.

 - Camera comparisons are based on published reviews and real-world testing, not megapixel counts.
-A 50MP Samsung sensor can outperform a 108MP Redmi sensor in low light due to superior processing.
+A 50MP Samsung sensor with OIS can outperform a 108MP Redmi sensor in low light due to superior processing and stabilization.

 - This comparison focuses on unlocked retail pricing for fair comparison.
 Carrier-locked deals may offer substantially better value but limit flexibility.